-- (a) An ATS provider shall establish systems and procedures to ensure that: - (1) the standard telephony and radiotelephony phraseology prescribed in paragraph (b) is used; and - (2) in all radiotelephony communications discipline is observed, by transmitting only those messages that are necessary for the provision of an air traffic service, or that otherwise contribute to safety; and - (3) communications procedures are in accordance with the applicable communication procedures prescribed in CAR 171, except that procedures relating to call-signs for domestic use by Omani registered aircraft are those required in CAR-OPS 0(205). - (b) The ATS provider shall establish procedures to ensure that, for the purposes of paragraph (a), the standard phraseology, and the circumstances in which it is used, is that published in: - (1) Subpart F; or - (2) CAR 171; or - (3) Document 4444; or - (4) Document 9432. - (c) For the purposes of paragraph (b), where differences occur between the stated documents, the particular phraseology shall be selected according to the order of precedence of the documents as listed.
+- (a) The ATS provider shall establish systems and procedures to ensure that: - (1) the standard telephony and radiotelephony phraseology prescribed in paragraph (b) is used; and - (2) in all radiotelephony communications discipline is observed, by transmitting only those messages that are necessary for the provision of an air traffic service, or that otherwise contribute to safety; and - (3) communications procedures are in accordance with the applicable communication procedures prescribed in CAR 171, except that procedures relating to call-signs for domestic use by Omani registered aircraft. - (b) The ATS provider shall establish procedures to ensure that, for the purposes of paragraph (a), the standard phraseology, and the circumstances in which it is used, is that published in: - (1) Subpart F; or - (2) CAR 171; or - (3) Document 4444; or - (4) Document 9432. - (c) For the purposes of paragraph (b), where differences occur between the stated documents, the particular phraseology shall be selected according to the order of precedence of the documents as listed.